FREQUENTLY ASKED QUESTIONS

 Is prior training in museum anthropology required?

-No formal training in museum issues and material culture analysis is required, but applicants without such preparation should explain why they did not have access to such training and what informal education they have instead.
-All students should be prepared to complete preparatory reading as needed.
+No formal training in museum issues and material culture analysis is required.
+Applicants who don’t have this background should explain why they didn’t have access to such training and what informal types of education they have been able to pursue.
+We provide a set of preparatory readings to familiarize everyone with basic literature in the field.

-The program is for students who will be enrolled in a graduate program in the year following their participation in SIMA.
+The program is designed for students who will be enrolled in a graduate program in the year following their participation in SIMA.
 If you are not currently enrolled but will be in the fall, you can be considered if you have commitment from a faculty member to supervise your project during the next year.
+If you are uncertain how to proceed, get in touch with us.
+We can offer suggestions.

 Do I have to be a US citizen to participate?

-Yes.
-Exceptions are foreign students enrolled in a US university or Native Americans who have special treaty status.
+Generally yes, due to the nature of our federal funding.
+However, foreign students enrolled in a US university are eligible as are members of Canadian First Nations, who hold special treaty status.
 Contact us if you have questions about eligibility.

 I’m studying archaeology and would like to use museum collections.
 Should I apply?